rsinghlab/GC-MERGE/README.md

 GC-MERGE is a Python tool that implements a graph convolutional neural network framework to integrate spatial genomic information together with histone modification data to predict gene expression.
 The methodology for this tool is detailed in the pre-print: "Integrating long-range regulatory interactions to predict gene expression using graph convolutional neural networks" (https://www.biorxiv.org/content/10.1101/2020.11.23.394478v3).

-In this repository, we provide four programs as well as example datasets for three cell lines.
-The first program is a preparatory script (process_inputs.py) to process the raw data into a form that can be used by the second program.
-The second program is the main graph convolutional model (run_model.py), which also calls on a third auxiliary program (sage_conv_cat.py).
+In this repository, we provide four programs as well as example datasets for three cell lines (E116/GM1287, E123/K562, and E122/HUVEC).
+The first program is a preparatory script (process_inputs_.py) to process the raw data into a form that can be used by the second program.
+The second program is the main program (run_models_.py), which also calls on two more auxiliary programs (model_classes_.py and sage_conv_cat_.py).
 Please see the code documentation within each program for additional details.

 **Python packages required:**
 Numpy, scipy, sklearn, pandas, ordered_set, PyTorch, PyTorch Geometric